kljhanson/gfn-discord-bot/readme.md

 ### Note on Tests
 There are no tests.
 I am working on rectifying this but discord.js does not have great automated test support.

+## Versioning
+There is a version stamp in `src/lib/global-vars.js`.
+Please increment the minor/patch version when deploying changes so that you can verify the deployment is correct.
+## Deploying
+The github repo is set up to deploy to the beta and production servers on merging to develop and main respectively.
+You can verify the build is correct by running `gfn/info` on the beta/prod servers (GFN Beta / GFN)